mapuchuu/MiniBusBoard/README.md

 ## MiniBusBoard 🚌
 ### Real-time Bus Arrival Display with ESP32, AWS Lambda, API Gateway, and OneBusAway API

 MiniBusBoard is a budget ESP32-powered display that provides live bus arrivals for any stop in Seattle.
 Unlike standard transit apps, MBB filters out *scheduled* arrivals, so users only see buses that are tied to real buses with updating GPS.
-This project was inspired by the lack of real-time arrival boards in my metro region.
+This project was inspired by the lack of real-time arrival boards in my metro region (See how people feel about the current UX design: https://www.reddit.com/r/Seattle/comments/1c4o203/new_bus_arrival_signs/).
 With just $16 worth of hardware, MiniBusBoard brings accurate arrival times to any stop.

  - 1x ESP32 Microcontroller
  - 2x SSD1306OLED Display